How to Not Pay Taxes: 4 Legal Ways to Not Pay US Income Tax

 2. Live Nomadically to Benefit from Offshore Tax Incentives

 As long as you spend 330 days a year outside the US, you can live in one place and be a tax resident of another.
-This allows you to leave the US and live in other countries to benefit from offshore tax incentives.

-As long as you meet the US’ bona fide residence test to prove you have truly set up residence overseas, you can qualify for certain tax deductions.
 This allows you to benefit from location flexibility, low taxes and an easy return to the United States.

 3. Move to One of the US Territories

-Another strategy to legally reduce your taxes is moving to a US territory like Puerto Rico.
 There are two different ways you can save on US income taxes by moving your life and business to Puerto Rico.

 A lesser-known act is the International Financial Center Regulatory Act, or Act 273.
 Under this act, tax exemptions are made to businesses set up and engaged in eligible activities in Puerto Rico.
-To qualify, an international financial entity (IFE) must have an authorised capital stock of no less than US$5 million.

 Puerto Rico and the US Virgin Islands are attractive programs if you’re willing to actually live there.

-The potential benefits of these programs are best suited to those who don’t simply want to settle for the FEIE.
-The FEIE only allows you to exempt up to US$126,500 in 2024 and taxes everything else you make, so the opportunity of 0-4% tax rates is attractive if your earnings justify it.
+The FEIE only allows you to exempt up to US$130,00 in 2025 and taxes everything else you make, so the opportunity of 0-4% tax rates is attractive if your earnings justify it.

-3. Renounce Your Citizenship to Not Pay US Tax
+4. Renounce Your Citizenship to Not Pay US Tax

-As a US citizen, you are deemed to be a tax resident of the US wherever you live around the world which means you have to report and pay your taxes to the IRS.
-However, renouncing your US citizenship eliminates all US taxes and IRS reporting obligations, leaving you free to explore the available low- and no-tax living options.
+As a US citizen, you are deemed to be a tax resident of the US wherever you live around the world, which means you have to report and pay your taxes to the IRS.

-The exit tax is a hypothetical sale of your assets on the day before your renunciation of US citizenship.
 It applies to individuals with a net worth exceeding US$2 million, those who are not tax-compliant, and those who have exceeded the set income threshold for the past five years (US$201,000 for 2024).

 The exit tax rate can be as high as 23.8%, but you will not be taxed again on any income or gains that have already been subject to US tax.
 For property, it’s deemed to be sold at its fair market value.
 However, the value of this deemed sale is reduced by an exclusion amount of US$866,000 in 2024.

 The best news of all, however, is that if you renounce your citizenship, you’re done with US taxes forever.
-That means no more jumping through flaming IRS hoops or handing over half your income to the government each year.
+That means no more jumping through IRS hoops or handing over half your income to the government each year.

-How to Not Pay Taxes: FAQs
+How to Stop Paying US Taxes: FAQs

-While the concept of ‘voluntary compliance’ is often mentioned, paying taxes in the US is ultimately not voluntary.
+No. While the concept of ‘voluntary compliance’ is often mentioned, paying taxes in the US is ultimately not voluntary.
 The IRS enforces the tax system, and failure to pay can result in penalties and legal consequences.

 The salary you need to earn before paying taxes in the US depends on various factors, including your filing status, deductions and credits.
 However, in general, if your income exceeds the standard deduction for your filing status, you’ll likely owe some amount of tax.

-For 2024, the standard deduction is $13,850 for single filers and $27,700 for married couples filing jointly.
+For 2025, the standard deduction is US$15,000 for single filers and US$30,000 for married couples filing jointly.

 There are a few ways to get tax exemptions in the US.
 These include the child tax credit, the earned income tax credit and deductions for certain expenses like student loan interest or medical expenses.
 You can also potentially exempt a portion of your income if you live and work abroad using the Foreign Earned Income Exclusion.